-On the one hand, laws are enforced during an authorisation procedure by the rejection of authorisation and the withdrawal of authorisation; on the other hand, the Central Bank may choose between measures determined in the Banking Act according to the seriousness of the violation.
+Laws are enforced during an authorisation procedure by the rejection of authorisation and the withdrawal of authorisation.
+On the other hand, the MNB may choose between measures determined in the Banking Act according to the seriousness of the violation.

 Concerning the regulatory instruments, other supervisory tools also exist.
-These supervisory tools, such as recommendations, supervisory guidance, samples for bylaws, can help, inform and guide the banking sector in connection with the supervisory interpretation of the legislation and the expectations of the Authority.
+These supervisory tools, such as recommendations, supervisory guidance, samples for by-laws, can help inform and guide the banking sector in connection with the supervisory interpretation of the legislation and the expectations of the authority.

-In the event of a bank violating the laws concerning it, the Central Bank will consider taking measures (eg, calling upon the bank and the legal person other than a financial institution engaged in providing financial services or financial auxiliary services, or both, to take the necessary steps to comply with the regulations of this Act and regulations relating to prudential requirements, requiring the extraordinary supply of data, obliging the financial institution to draw up and execute an action plan, or adopting a resolution to declare the fact of infringement).
-In the event of considerable violations of the provisions and where the Banking Act orders it to do so, the Central Bank will take the necessary measures prescribed in the Banking Act.
-In the event of any serious infringement, and where the Banking Act orders it to do so, the Central Bank will take the necessary measures or extraordinary measures (eg, delegate a supervisory commissioner to the credit institution, or limit or prohibit certain transactions and payments).
+In the event of a bank violating the laws concerning it, the MNB will consider taking measures, such as, for example:

+- calling upon the bank and the legal person other than a financial institution engaged in providing financial services or financial auxiliary services, or both, to take the necessary steps to comply with the regulations of this Act and the regulations relating to prudential requirements; - requiring the extraordinary supply of data; - obliging the financial institution to draw up and execute an action plan; or - · adopting a resolution to declare the fact of infringement.

+In the event of considerable violations of the provisions and where the Banking Act orders it to do so, the MNB will take the necessary measures prescribed in the Banking Act.
+In the event of any serious infringement, and where the Banking Act orders it to do so, the MNB will take the necessary measures or extraordinary measures (eg, delegate a supervisory commissioner to the credit institution, or limit or prohibit certain transactions and payments).

-The Central Bank may (simultaneously with a measure or extraordinary measure or by itself) impose fines and penalties.
-Penalties may be imposed both on banks and executive officers failing to fulfil the provisions on operation, breaching their own internal regulations or an obligation set out by the Central Bank in its Resolution or late compliance with those provisions.
+The MNB may (simultaneously with a measure or extraordinary measure or by itself) impose fines and penalties.
+Penalties may be imposed both on banks and executive officers failing to fulfil the provisions on operation, breaching their own internal regulations or an obligation set out by the MNB in its resolution or late compliance with those provisions.
 The basic penalty is between 100,000 and 2 billion forints.
 The penalty varies according to the nature and severity of the violation.
 It could amount to 200 per cent of the supervisory fee (basic fee and variable fee) if this exceeds 2 billion forints.
 The penalties imposed on an executive officer may be between 100,000 and 500 million forints that cannot be paid off by the bank itself.

-An inquiry by the Central Bank may be initiated by a foreign financial supervisory authority.
+An inquiry by the MNB may be initiated by a foreign financial supervisory authority.

-If the Hungarian branch of a financial institution established in another EU member state or the cross-border financial services and activities in the territory of Hungary of a financial institution established in another member state violates the provisions of Hungarian law, the Central Bank first calls upon the branch or bank to rectify the situation.
-If it refuses to comply, the Central Bank will notify the supervisory authority of the other EU member state and request that the supervisory authority take appropriate action.
-If the supervisory authority fails to act, the Central Bank may take the issue to the European Banking Authority.
+If the Hungarian branch of a financial institution established in another EU member state or the cross-border financial services and activities in the territory of Hungary of a financial institution established in another member state violates the provisions of Hungarian law, the MNB first calls upon the branch or bank to rectify the situation.
+If it refuses to comply, the MNB will notify the supervisory authority of the other EU member state and request that the supervisory authority take appropriate action.
+If the supervisory authority fails to act, the MNB may take the issue to the European Banking Authority.

-If the Central Bank considers that the continued anomalous situation presents a serious threat to the stability of the financial system or the interests of customers, it is entitled to act directly.
-In that event, the Central Bank informs the supervisory authority of the concerned member state about the measures applied, as well as any extraordinary measures, and the reasons for them.
+If the MNB considers that the continued anomalous situation presents a serious threat to the stability of the financial system or the interests of customers, it is entitled to act directly.
+In that event, the MNB informs the supervisory authority of the concerned member state about the measures applied, as well as any extraordinary measures, and the reasons for them.